dhferreira/banking-api/README.md

 ## Running Tests

-If you want to run the automated tests in this API, after run Development Environment, in you running Docker container:
+If you want to run the automated tests in this API, after run Development Environment

+1. Run Development Environment
+2. Inside the running Docker's Container
-Run `mix test`
+3. Run `mix test`

 ## Live Demo (Production)